CallMeTom1/CallMeTom1/README.md

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/thomasbaar/) and check out my solutions on [LeetCode](https://leetcode.com/baarthomas/).

-I'm open to all opportunities and would love to connect!
-Let's connect! 🤝
+I'm open to all opportunities and would love to connect! 🤝